-4,578 active providers, in Victoria as at 30 September 2019.
+888 active providers, in Australian Capital Territory as at 30 September 2019.

-85-95% of payments to providers are received by 25% of active providers.
+75-95% of payments to providers are received by 25% of active providers.

-37% of active service providers are individuals/sole traders.
+25% of active service providers are individuals/sole traders.

-Therapeutic supports has the highest number of active service providers, followed by household tasks and participation in community, social and civic activities.
+Therapeutic supports has the highest number of approved service providers, followed by assistance products for personal care and safety and household tasks.

-The new NDIS Quality and Safeguard Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
+The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
 The NQSC has been active in all States and Territories across Australia with the exception for WA, which will commence from 1 July 2020.